ValokAsura/WindowerAddons/QuickTrade/readme.md

 You will need to enter the command once for each crystal element or item type you possess in your inventory.
 This seems to be a game limitation since most NPCs accept only one type of item at a time.

+As of 2018.09.07, a new argument 'loop' was added.
+This will allow QuickTrade to perform all possible trades with the NPC.
+For example, if you have 10 Special Gobbie Keys, visit a gobbie and enter '//qtr loop' and it will trade all 10 keys for you, one after the other, until you run out of keys or inventory space.
+Entering '//qtr loop 5' will allow QuickTrade to loop a maximum of 5 times, instead of using all 10 keys.

 If you have the Itemizer addon and would like to also trade any valid items that you may have in your Mog Case or Mog Sack, enter the command '//qtr all'.
 This will allow QuickTrade to search your other valid storage areas and use Itemizer to move the items